 Characters must satisfy the following conditions to be eligible:

 - The character has appeared in an anime series after 31 December 2019.

-- The character did not advance to the Group Stages nor participate in the Tournament of Champions.
+- The character did not advance to the Preliminary Stages nor participate in the Tournament of Champions.

 - The character was not eligible for any of the previous four (4) Seasonal Tournaments.